Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/button-group.md

 Combine button-like checkbox and radio [toggle buttons]({{< docsref "/forms/checks-radios" >}}) into a seamless looking button group.

 <details class="mb-3">
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
 This **checkbox** variant should not be used because it does not respect the Orange Design System specifications.

-From the Orange Design System point of view, checkboxes should be represented like in our Boosted [Checks]({{< docsref "/forms/checks-radios#checks" >}}) component.
-You can also refer to the [Checkbox](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) guidelines on the Orange Design System website.
+From the Orange Design System point of view, checkboxes should be represented like in our [Checks component]({{< docsref "/forms/checks-radios#checks" >}}).
+You can also refer to the [Checkbox guidelines](https://system.design.orange.com/0c1af118d/p/88ab5b-forms/b/599459/i/48901789) on the Orange Design System website.
 {{< /design-callout-alert >}}

 {{< example >}}